 The Frontal Constellation presents as an obsessive fear of what is ahead (not to be confused with a general feeling of uneasiness or apprehension concerning future events or circumstances).
 An intense constellation can cause an acute state of anxiety.
 The purpose of the hyper-anxiety is to be on guard when one is con-fronted with a situation that was previously perceived as threatening or dangerous.
 Here we also find acute exam anxiety and acute stage fright.

-” that prompts the anxiety attack.
+NOTE: It has been suggested that anxiety attacks and panic attacks are linked to activities in the left amygdala, an area in the brain that plays an important role in processing fear.
+According to Dr. Hamer, an anxiety attack is triggered by a strong conflict relapse of any conflict, causing typical conflict-active (sympathicotonic) stress symptoms such as sweating, a fast heart rate, rapid breathing, elevated blood pressure, nausea, and trembling.
+The conflict track is like an “allergy” that prompts the anxiety attack.
 Tingling sensations, chest pain, or stomach pain point to corresponding biological conflict(s).
 With a panic attack the symptoms are more severe.
 When conflict relapses or conflict tracks reactivate a constellation, the anxiety attacks or panic attacks show also the constellation-related mental symptoms, for instance, feeling claustrophobic with a Motor Cortex Constellation, agoraphobic with a Kidney Collecting Tubules Constellation, or detached from one's surroundings with a Flying Constellation.
-With a Frontal Constellation or Fronto-Occipital Constellation, the anxiety attacks or panic attacks could be acute, particularly during the Epileptoid Crisis
+With a Frontal Constellation or Fronto-Occipital Constellation, the anxiety attacks or panic attacks could be acute, particularly during the Epileptoid Crisis (see psychotic attacks).

 |This brain CT illustrates a Frontal Constellation (view the GNM diagram) that has already been resolved.
 The glia-rings in the corresponding brain relays (showing as white) indicate the beginning of the healing phase.
 NOTE: Neuroglia starts restoring the brain relay from the periphery.
 In conventional medicine, the glia buildup is wrongly assumed to be a “brain tumor”.

 The brain scan belongs to a businessman who was exceedingly concerned about the financial survival of his company.
 He (a right-hander) had recurring fears of bankruptcy (frontal-fear conflict) and worries that he would have to lay off his employees (powerless conflict).
 When he was in constellation (conflict-active with both conflicts), he was in a state of acute anxiety.
 Both conflicts were resolved after he had taken action to get the overdue payments from the customers that haven’t paid their bills.